Mathis-COCO/Mathis-COCO/README.md

 - 👋 Hi, I’m @Mathis-COCO
-- 👀 I’m interested in computer science and hardware
+- 👀 I’m interested in web development and also in sneakers & fashion + streetculture news
-- 🌱 I’m currently learning Python and other things
+- 🌱 I’m currently learning muliple languages

 <!---
 Mathis-COCO/Mathis-COCO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.